 Introduction

-Because the site teaches a templated and structured thinking mode, the 85 score you achieve is consistent and not dependent on luck.
-In other words, for problems with difficulty less than 85, you will definitely solve them.
-For problems with difficulty greater than 85, success might depend on inspiration and luck.
+Since the site teaches a templated, structured thinking pattern, achieving this score of 85 is consistent and not reliant on luck.
+In other words, you will definitely solve problems with a difficulty level below 85, while those above 85 may require some inspiration and luck.

-So don't think a score of 85 is low; this level is more than sufficient for technical job interviews and exams.
-Also, don't be afraid of algorithms.
-By using the right methods and dedicating some time to practicing problems, it's easy to improve your algorithm skills.
+So, don't think of an 85 as low; this level is more than sufficient for technical job interviews and exams.
+Moreover, there's no need to fear algorithms.
+With the correct approach and dedicated practice, improving your algorithm skills is quite achievable.

 Introduction